 - 16 oz. covers 200 sq. ft.

-How to Use Soapstone Sealer & Wood Wax
+How to Apply Soapstone Sealer

-4. Let the wax sit overnight.
+- Let the wax sit overnight.
 If the surface looks splotchy or uneven the next day, apply another coat using the same steps (1-4) as before.

 For Soapstone Sinks Basins